Buy, Lease, or Hire: Choosing the Right Golf Cart Fleet Acquisition Model for Australian Golf Courses product guide

 - Locks up significant capital that could fund course improvements or member amenities

-- The club bears 100% of residual value risk — particularly acute as the market transitions from lead-acid to lithium (see our guide on Electric vs. Petrol Golf Carts for Australian Fleets: Total Cost of Ownership Compared)
+- The club bears 100% of residual value risk — particularly acute as the market moves from lead-acid to lithium (see our guide on Electric vs. Petrol Golf Carts for Australian Fleets: Total Cost of Ownership Compared)

-Best suited to: Clubs with strong balance sheets, low debt, and the internal maintenance capacity to manage a fleet lifecycle.
+Best suited to: Clubs with strong balance sheets, low debt, and the internal maintenance capacity to manage a full fleet lifecycle.
 Private members' clubs with stable revenues and a long-term asset ownership philosophy.

 Advantages: